NickMyers217/minesweeper-redux-react/README.md

 ## ES6 Minesweeper

 An implementation of Minesweeper using ES6, Redux, and functional programming.
 My goal with this project is to learn the ins and outs of managing an application's state using Redux.
-Eventually I'll bring in React to render the Redux store in the browser with various different components (DOM, canvas, webgl, etc...).
+I've also used some basic features of React and it's Redux bindings to render the game to the DOM.

 ## Getting Started
 You'll need the following things installed and avaliable in your path